Drazin Inverses in Categories: Introduction

 \section{Introduction}

 In a semigroup $S$, a \textbf{Drazin inverse} of $x \in S$ is a $x^D \in S$ such that: {\bf [D.1]} there is a $k \in \mathbb{N}$ (called the Drazin index) such that $x^{k+1} x^D = x^k$; {\bf [D.2]} $x^D x x ^D = x^D$; and {\bf [D.3]} $x^D x = x x^D$.
 While a Drazin inverse may not always exist, if a Drazin inverse exists then it is unique, so we may speak of \emph{the} Drazin inverse.
 The term Drazin inverse is named after Michael P. Drazin, who originally introduced the concept of Drazin inverses in rings and semigroups under the modest name ``pseudo-inverse'' \cite{drazin1958pseudo}.
 The ``inverse'' part in the term ``Drazin inverse'' is justified since it is a generalization of the usual notion of inverse, that is, if $S$ is a monoid and $u \in S$ is invertible, then its inverse is also its Drazin inverse, $u^D = u^{-1}$, and conversely elements of $S$ with Drazin index zero are precisely the invertible elements of $S$.
+Drazin inverses have an extensive literature and have been well studied in both ring theory and semigroup theory \cite{chen2019hirano, drazin1958pseudo, drazin2013commuting, lam2014jacobson, marovt2018orders, munn1961pseudo, wang2017class}, and are deeply connected to strong $\pi$-regularity \cite{ara1996strongly,azumaya1954strongly, Dischinger,nicholson1999strongly,wang2017class} and Fitting's results \cite{Fitting1933,jacobson1985basic,leinstercounting} (sometimes called Fitting's Lemma or Fitting's Decomposition result).
+Moreover, they have also been extensively studied in matrix theory, and have been found to have many important applications as it is a useful tool in various computations \cite{bu2005linear, campbell2009generalized, campbell1976applications, puystjens2004drazin, romo2020core, wei2011note, yang2011drazin, yu2014note}.